acanimal/Readablety/README.md

 Readablety offer the core function of Readability responsible to get the content of the web page in a readable format.

+## License

+Readablety follow the Apache License, Version 2.0 from readability

 [arc90_svn]: https://code.google.com/p/arc90labs-readability/
 [arc90_labs]: http://lab.arc90.com/2009/03/02/readability/